ZuckermanBrain/git-novice/reference.md

 :   The Hypertext Transfer [Protocol](#protocol) used for sharing web pages and other data
     on the World Wide Web.

+initialization
+:   The step in the Git workflow where you tell it to start watching for changes in files.

 merge
 :   (a repository): To reconcile two sets of changes to a
     [repository](#repository).